Kiran7007/Interview-Preparation/docs/kotlin.md

 fun observeUser(): Flow<User>
 ```

-Use a suspend function for one-shot work and Flow for streams/state.
+- Use a suspend function for one-shot work and Flow for streams or state.

 ---

 # Tricky Coroutine Code Problems

-These questions test execution order, structured concurrency, cancellation, exception propagation, and dispatcher behavior.
-Predict the result before reading the explanation.
+---

 ## What happens if `searchRepositories(query)` is a suspend function?

-If it returns one result:
+- If it returns one result:

 ```kotlin
 val repositories = query